MicrosoftDocs/ATADocs/ATPDocs/security-assessment-unsecure-account-attributes.md

 | Remove Use Kerberos DES encryption types for this account | Remove this setting from account properties in AD | Removing this setting enables the use of stronger encryption algorithms for the account's password. |
 | Remove a Service Principal Name (SPN) | Remove this setting from account properties in AD | When a user account is configured with an SPN set, it means that the account has been associated with one or more SPNs.
 This typically occurs when a service is installed or registered to run under a specific user account, and the SPN is created to uniquely identify the service instance for Kerberos authentication.
 This recommendation only showed for sensitive accounts |

-For more information, see [Use the UserAccountControl flags to manipulate user account profiles](/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties).
+Use the **UserAccountControl** flag to manipulate user account profiles.
+For more information, see [Windows Server troubleshooting](/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties) documentation.

 ## Next steps